Career exploration

 Important information on registering EEE experiences

-Students must use the EEE Module in MedSIS to register all activities and access important information including:
+Students must use the CAP Module in MedSIS to register all activities and access important information, including:

 - a searchable database to identify potential preceptors or areas of interest

-Please see the Supervisor Guidelines on MedSIS for additional information.
+Please see the Supervisor and Student Guidelines for additional information on shadowing.

-All relevant information pertaining to EEEs and ICE:CAP can be found on MedSIS and Elentra.
+All relevant information pertaining to EEEs and ICE:CAP can be found on MedSIS and on the course pages on Elentra.